ReDI-School/ux_ui_bootcamp/volunteers/qa_guide.md

 **Before the Session:**

-1. In Slack, a Q&A Thread is posted automatically on Wednesday evening (done by ReDI).
+1. In Slack, a Q&A Thread is posted automatically on Wednesday (done by ReDI).
 2. Check out the questions in the Q&A thread.
 Think about a potential solution or explanation for them.
 3. Ask students for further clarification if posted questions are unclear.
 4. Ask other teachers for support if you don't know how to solve it.